 The intention of the pilot study was to answer the following question:

 “Given access to devices to measure their own health, will patients monitor their health consistently on their own, will they be satisfied and confident with monitoring their own health and will their perception of safety improve when they track their health statistics?”

 The overall results were a huge success – almost all the participants noted a huge increase in their perceived well-being.
-They reported that they enjoyed taking their vitals.
-Many of the participants took the results to their doctors whom enjoyed seeing the consistent readings.
+Not only did they self-report that they enjoyed taking their vitals, but many of the participants took the results to their doctors whom enjoyed seeing the consistent readings.